carbide customers

 Our factory business: We design, develop and produce powder metallurgy moulds, carbide parts, powder injection moulds, stamping toolings and precision mould parts.
 Whatsapp:+8618638951317.
 Email: [email protected]

-Principles of Electron Beam Processing
+Principles of Electron Beam Machining

-Electron beam processing involves emitting a beam of electrons from a heated cathode in a vacuum.
+Electron beam machining involves emitting a beam of electrons from a heated cathode in a vacuum.
 The electrons are accelerated towards an anode through an accelerating electrode and focused using electromagnetic lenses.
 This process concentrates high energy into small spots ranging from 0.1 to 10 μm in diameter, achieving energy densities between 10^6 to 10^9 W/cm².
 The high-speed electrons impact the workpiece surface, converting their kinetic energy into thermal energy, which causes rapid heating, melting, and vaporization of the material.

 electron-beam-machining

-1.1 Principle of electron beam processing.
+1.1 Principle of electron beam machining.

-Characteristics of Electron Beam Processing
+Characteristics of Electron Beam Machining

 1. High Precision and Control: